GoudanHan/APLAS2022/README.md

 </p>

 <h2 id="gd"> Environment Installation & Getting Started </h2>
-<p> We provide an easy-to-use <a href="">VM</a>, an updated version of <a href="https://www.dropbox.com/s/b8a7nfwi8loiwvp/nate-artifact.ova?dl=0">NATE's virtual machine</a>, for people who want to reproduce NATE's experiments under the new metric.
+<p> We provide an easy-to-use <a href="">VM</a>, an updated version of <a href="https://github.com/ucsd-progsys/nate">NATE</a>'s <a href="https://www.dropbox.com/s/b8a7nfwi8loiwvp/nate-artifact.ova?dl=0">virtual machine</a>, for people who want to reproduce NATE's experiments under the new metric.
 The user and password are both "<em>nate</em>".
 The VM should already have everything installed.
 You just need to activate the python virtualenv using the following commands:</b>
 </p>

 ```